-The Ultimate Guide to Visiting Big Sur: The Best Things to Do and Places to See
+The Ultimate Guide to Visiting Big Sur

-Like most of the first-time visitors, we succumbed to the brilliance of the California coast that stretched from sandy beaches of Malibu, passed through historic San Simeon, and ran all the way to quintessential Carmel-by-the-Sea.
-One of the most gorgeous drives in the world couldn’t omit the astounding, 90-mile-long Big Sur area.
+Like the majority of first-time visitors, we embraced the brilliance of the California coast that stretched from the sandy beaches of Malibu, passed through historic San Simeon and the 90-mile-long Big Sur area, and ran all the way to quintessential Carmel-by-the-Sea.

 From far-stretching hills with grazing cows that you can’t figure out where they come from as there is no visible villages or ranches nearby to whirling trails that laze along the ragged coastline and often detour from their main trajectories to take the hikers to awe-inspiring beaches, the roadtrippers can’t get enough of these Big Sur’s visual surprises.

-Those visitors that wish to get off their cars and dive dipper into the impeccable terrain are in for even bigger discoveries.
+Those visitors that wish to get off the beaten path and dive deeper into the impeccable terrain of the Big Sur Drive region are in for even bigger discoveries.
 Without further ado, here are the best things to do and places to visit in the picture-perfect Big Sur area.

 1. Point Lobos State Natural Reserve